anton-k/mig/docs/src/00-foreword.md

 Mig is a lightweight and easy to use library to build servers in Haskell.
 It is sort of servant for Simple/Boring Haskell.
-This book is a example driven guide to the library.
+This book is an example driven guide to the library.

 The main features are: